BU-Spark/se-bch-als-resource-app/README.md

 We deployed the frontend in [vercel](https://se-bch-als-resource-app-zeta.vercel.app/) Please note the deployed link does not work on the BU Network for some reason.

+The data is hosted on Typeform on the buspark@bu.edu account.
+The api calls to typeform are handled in /api/retrieveQuestions

 You can contact Jacob at jmstein@bu.edu for information if you need.